hoppscotch/hoppscotch/packages/hoppscotch-kernel/README.md

 ## Architecture

-The kernel acts as a thin abstraction layer, mediating between high-level application logic and low-level platform implementations, The Hoppscotch kernel functions as a thin abstraction layer between application logic and platform-specific implementations, similar to how operating system kernels abstract hardware details.
-This helps Hoppscotch remain platform-agnostic while maintaining near native performance.
+The kernel acts as a thin abstraction layer, mediating between high-level application logic and low-level platform implementations, similar to how operating system kernels abstract over hardware details.
+This helps the core Hoppscotch app be platform-agnostic while maintaining near native performance.

-It is minimal by design, providing just the building blocks for construction features.
-If possible always try composition before modifing the kernel directly.
+This codebase is minimal by design, providing just the building blocks for constructing features.
+If possible, always try composition before modifying the kernel directly.

 ## Modules